 McMahon: I expect that affordable heavy payload drones with high-precision lidar systems may cut back on the use of terrestrial-based scanners.

 3D scanners may take a hit as the pixel matching software makes progress—with a drone and a camera it is pretty amazing the data you can come up with

 Kerr: Though not a replacement, the addition of small lidar scanning equipment onto drones would greatly enhance the data acquisition process, moving the platform from solely a photogrammetric instrument into a 3D scanning instrument.
 Also, for a time Canadian research into inertial systems seemed promising, but the technology at that time was cumbersome and not very workable.
 New micro-technology may again make this possible, with miniature accelerometers available off the shelf.
 A handheld INS unit would allow the possibility of ‘touch and go’ surveying in otherwise inaccessible areas such as underground, in forests, underwater etc. Surveying with drones will not necessarily replace instruments or techniques.
 They are more likely to become one element of larger solutions tailored to the specific requirements of individual projects.

 Williams: Not yet.

-What, if any, drawbacks or challenges have you had implementing drones into your work?
+What, if any, drawbacks or challenges have you had implementing survey drones into your work?

-Williams: One challenge has been building client confidence, persuading clients that drones work, they are safe and they will give them extremely good results.
+Williams: One challenge of surveying with drones has been building client confidence; persuading clients that drones work, they are safe and they will give them extremely good results.
 As a result, we had to offer our very first project at cost price.

-McMahon: Most significant would be the challenge of getting federal approval to fly the units commercially.
+McMahon: The most significant drawback is be the challenge of getting federal approval to fly the units commercially.
 Other than that, the overall volume of data has been a minor challenge to manage.

 How do you view the drone regulations in your country?